top of page

 Pollinator Corridor

 The now endangered Monarch Butterfly population has experience 85% population decline. iDig2Learn is planting regional nectar-rich flowers and host plants the butterfly depends on as it flies over 2,000 miles from Mexico through NYC to Canada and back.
+In addition to neighborhood plantings we are partnering with NYC Schools in all five boroughs to increase floral corridors.

 04